rishikesh-suvarna/datetime-timezone-converter/Readme.md

 - Convert datetime values to different timezones.
 - Accepts datetime in ISO string format.
-- Defaults to the server's current date and time if no datetime is provided.
+- Defaults to the UTC date and time if no datetime is provided.

 ## API Endpoints